andreykurenkov/andreykurenkov.github.io/writing/_posts/2015-10-11-exceptional-people.md

 <blockquote class="aside"><p id="foreword" class="collapse" style="height: 0px;">
 As with most things I write about, this has been rolling about in my head for many years.
 It is the sort of thing I keep hitting up against and wondering at, and eventually crystallize some notion of that calls for itself to be solidified in text.
 In starting to solidify this into text, I realized that it will be short, and comes from a place particularly likely to call upon the typical impactful literary techniques I use whose names I do not remember.
 So, I figured, if I am to write a short essay with impassioned sections, why not go all the way and give it the form of a poem.
 I may not be a poet, but by posting these digital pages of text I do inevitably claim the identity of a writer, of some sort.
 So, here's an essay poem.

+PS shout out, similar thoughts were echoed well in <a href="http://colorfulcortex.co/2015/10/24/the-youre-not-as-cool-in-person-phenomenon/">'The “You’re Not as Cool in Person” Phenomenon'</a>.
 </p></blockquote>

 I have seen the shine of exceptional people,